 “PJ Olsson’s Rock Camp provides kids with a rare opportunity to work hands-on with real-life professional musicians who make music for living, and then share the big stage with these inspired performers in a live rock concert, that’s just not seen in any other program anywhere else in the country.”

-– Suzanna Brent, Executive Director, Rozsa Center for the Performing Arts
+– Suzanna Brent, past Executive Director, Rozsa Center for the Performing Arts

 Highlights from 2012 Final Show

 PJ Olsson brings a lifetime of insight, experience and stories to young musicians at Rock Camp.
 A father of three children, PJ understands the challenges and pressures kids face these days and how music can help kid’s heads and hearts work together.
 PJ has demonstrated an uncanny talent for relating to kids, helping them open up and discovering their strengths and there weaknesses.
 PJ leads by example and has endless stories from the music industry and life brings insight to his lessons.

 - Nominated for a Grammy Award for engineering on Alan Parson’s latest release A Valid Path

 - Visine is the 1998 High Times song of the year